justeattakeaway/pie/.changeset/unlucky-oranges-divide.md

 "@justeattakeaway/pie-input": minor
 ---

-[Added] - Guard against `undefined` being passed as a value to the `value` prop and write a supporting browser test
+[Added] - Make the `value` property required and default to an empty string